 According to KQED, Campaign 21 fundraising allegedly began in 2013 and concluded in 2021.
 Layoffs began in 2020, as stated in the KQED article linked above.

-Achieving Expansive Inhouse Broadcast Production On A Budget
+Broadcast Production On A Budget

 In my opinion, KQED no longer seems as fiscally responsible and visionary as the once very frugal, conservatively staffed and highly efficient Bay Area television production-driven station, which I experienced during my employment years there in the 1980’s and 1990’s.
 (Jonathan Rice was very conscious of station expenditures, once warning my TV Programming colleagues not to waste rubber bands.)

-Remodel Versus Increased On-Air Broadcast Production And Staff Retention
+Remodel Versus Broadcast Production And Staff Retention

 It appears now, as an outsider and member, that KQED leadership’s desire for an alleged $94 million showplace building in 2021, may have superseded a more prudent fundraising goal, which could have entailed soliciting funds for local television and radio broadcast programming production, plus retention of inhouse radio and television production staff.